 The average golfer seriously struggles to judge the distance of long putts, which is where chipping helps.
 It may be easier for some to better judge the power of the shot (as Calcavecchia found).

 On the contrary, many experts in the game of golf would say a bad putt is better than a bad chip, and I would agree for the most part.
 Some players are better with a wedge than a putter.
 They feel they can control their shots and flights because of the loft of the club.

 Keeping the ball on the ground exposes it to breaks and undulation of greens, which is overwhelming for an experienced golfer to comprehend, let alone a beginner.

 When you putt the ball, you enjoy topspin.
 However, limited side spin and no backspin are produced.
 Therefore, chipping allows you to use the slopes and implement spin for added control.

-Excellent Substitute For A Poor Putter
+Excellent Substitute for a Poor Putter

 This ties into the distance control advantage.
 Chipping on the green works for those with a less than desirable putting percentage.
 Chipping on greens with complex breaks erases those factors and allows you to fly the ball up to the hole and reduce the impact of the slopes.

-Cons of Chipping on The Green
+When to Avoid Chipping on The Green

 A tight lie is difficult to play from because you have no turf to work with.
 You have to strike the ball cleanly and not take any divot.
 If you catch the ground before the ball, you will chunk your shot.
 However, if you strike it late, you will hit it thin.